Why the HIPAA Security Rule Treats Every Practice the Same

 The Five Most Common HIPAA Violations in Small Practices

 - No documented risk analysis — The single most common finding in OCR investigations.
 Many practices assume a verbal security review satisfies the requirement.
 It does not.
 OCR expects a written document that identifies each ePHI system, assesses threats and vulnerabilities, and is reviewed at least annually.
+See HHS guidance on the HIPAA Security Rule for documentation standards that apply across all safeguard categories.

 - Insufficient access controls — Shared login credentials, absent role-based access restrictions, and failure to terminate access when employees depart are the most frequently cited access control failures.
 Each instance of unauthorized ePHI access attributable to these gaps can be counted as a separate violation under OCR's penalty structure.